 Growth is opposed by B1, which reduces conversions, thus slowing the exponential growth.
 When conversions have been reduced below the number who lose enthusiasm, loop B2, the number of enthusiasts starts to decline, and therefore church growth slows and eventually halts.

 The production of enthusiasts is enhanced directly by the renewal, loop R2, which, in turn, accelerates conversion growth.
 The production of enthusiasts is also enhanced indirectly through loop R3, where those who lose enthusiasm are open again to renewal.
 Renewal is opposed by B3, as the pool of potential inactive believers depletes.

 For further model details see Assumptions and Parameters.

 Results of the Limited Enthusiasm with Renewal Model

 It is possible for a church with an inadequate reproduction potential to see growth if there is sufficient renewal.
-However, such a recovery depends on there being a critical mass of church size and a critical mass of enthusiasts.
-Thus even a church which would have been under the extinction threshold can have revival growth if there is sufficient renewal.
+However, such a recovery depends on a critical mass of church size and a critical mass of enthusiasts.
+Thus, even a church that would have been under the extinction threshold can have revival growth if there is sufficient renewal.
 Renewal, not evangelism, is the key to church growth.

 Curve 1 in Figure 1 shows a church with an inadequate reproduction potential for growth.
 Rather than having a revival, the church is heading for a slow extinction.
 However, adding a small amount of renewal avoids extinction in the short term, then brings rapid revival in the long term.
 When enthusiasts make enthusiasts out of inactive believers, significant growth is possible.